We've provided a brief overview of each chapter below, linked to the full

 Go behind-the-scenes to see our white/grey-box web security testing methodology

-and how it integrates into the web application development lifecycle.
+and how it integrates into the web application development lifecycle,

 Appendices